 Cheddar bacon twice baked potato is the ultimate comfort food side dish.
-It’s impossible to feel sad while eating this combination of savory flavors.
+Best of all, you can eat the entire potato, skin and all!

 Ever have one of those days when everything seems to go awry?

 Earlier this week, I accidentally washed a brand new bright red shirt with a bunch of light colored clothing.
 I don’t need to explain what happened there.

 Then, I forgot that I had a pitcher of cold brew coffee that was supposed to be strained a day ago.
 To top it off, a new cake recipe didn’t work out.

 Those kind of rough days require a ton of bacon, cheddar, and potatoes.
 That’s where these cheddar bacon twice baked potatoes come into play.

 As the name indicates, these potatoes are baked twice.
 The initial bake softens the potato.
 The interior of the potato is scooped out and flavored.
 Then, the potato is stuffed with filling and baked a second time.

 There is something so comforting about potatoes.
 It’s nearly impossible to be sad while eating potatoes, whether the potatoes are baked, fried, mashed, or smashed.

 My love of twice baked potatoes stems from my mom’s famous twice baked ranch potatoes.